kestra-io/docs/content/docs/06.enterprise/announcement.md

 version: ">= 0.20.0"
 ---

+Communicate planned maintenance or incidents with in-app banners

+## Overview

-Announcements allow you to notify your users about any changes or inform them about planned maintenance downtime
+Announcements allow you to notify your users about any important events such as planned maintenance downtime.

-### How to create an announcement
+## How to create an announcement

-You can add a custom banner to communicate information such a news or an upcoming maintenance of the Kestra instance.
-To do so, administrator can setup an Announcement by going throught the Administration > Cluster > Announcement panel
+To add a custom in-app banner, go to the Administration → Cluster → Announcements tab.

 ![announcement panel](/docs/enterprise/announcement/main_announcement.png)

-The admin can configure the announcement as follows:

-* Message
-* Type: information, alert or note
+As a user with an Admin role, you can configure the following within each announcement:

+- `Message`: the text to display in the banner
+- `Type`: the type of banner to display (`info`, `warning`, `error`)
-* Start and end date for which to display the announcement
+- The `start` and `end` date during which the announcement should be displayed.

 ![setup announcement](/docs/enterprise/announcement/setup_announcement.png)